sitisl/Mola_rakendus/README.md

 ## Technologies Used
 * C and C++ programming languages
 * Qt framework for GUI
-* Visaul Studio and Qt Creator as an integrated development environment (IDE)
+* Visual Studio and Qt Creator as an integrated development environment (IDE)
 * Winsock2 for networking and TCP communication
 * Git for version control